MClaireaux/PCTemplateManager/README.md

 #ARCHIVING A BUILD
 When pushing the second button in front of a build's name in the main menu, the build will be moved from "build.csv" and "draft.csv" to "archive_build.csv" and "archive_draft.csv".
-The date at which it has been archived will be added automativally.
+The date at which it has been archived will be added automatically.
+All the pieces selected in the build will be marked as sold.
+Their price will be automatically entered in the inventory, together with the name and the total price of the build
 The name of the build will not appear in the main menu anymore.
-The only way to access that file is by opening in with ecel or another program.
+The builds can be accessed via the "Archive" button in the main menu

 #DELETING A BUILD
 When pushing the third button in front of a build's name in the main menu, the build will be removed permanently.